tordar/tordar/README.md

 ### Hi there 👋

 Welome to my GitHub profile!
 Here you will find some of the projects I have worked on in the past year, as I'm on the journey to becoming a completely self-taught developer.
-This is something I take great pride in, but always includes the humility to learn from people with more experience than me.
+This is something I take great pride in, but always with the humility to learn from people with more experience than me.

 🌱 I’m currently learning any way to become a better developer.
 Lately that has been different ways of deployment, and developing my React skills.